AdlerFarHorizons/GpsDevices/software/CopernicusTermTeensy3/README.md

 every second.
 If the unit has a backup battery, it will likely not send any data if it has no valid fix.
 The unit is normally configured to report the last fix if power has been cycled.

-**NOTE:** Because of AltSoftSerial limitations, the output may not keep up with the data stream from the Copernicus.
-The baud rate limit is set for writing commands successfully to configure the device, not to display data correctly.
-That's the job of the platform where the device is going to be installed.
-If you want to check the acquisition and general performance, configure it for less output data.

 Typing a colon (:) will toggle between data display and command modes.